A California driver explains their family's experience,

 Despite possible higher insurance costs, EV drivers still save money over the life of the vehicle.
 A recent study found 90% of U.S. households could save money on transportation costs by driving electric vehicles.
 Much of that savings is in fuel costs, since electricity costs are lower and much more stable than gasoline costs.
 Savings work out to roughly $1,000 every year.
 EV drivers can also save 50% on repair and maintenance costs over similar gas vehicles.

-Even factoring in the higher sticker price and insurance costs of EVs, foregoing a gas powered vehicle and choosing an EV can save drivers $6,000 - $10,000 over the lifetime of the car.
+Overall, even when you factor in a higher sticker price and insurance costs of EVs, foregoing a gas powered vehicle and choosing an EV can save drivers $6,000 - $10,000 over the lifetime of the car.
 If you’re interested in long-term savings, an EV may be the way to go.

 Some Insurance Companies Incentivize Green Vehicles